water7oo/BloodRush-ALPHA/README.md

 # BloodRush-V2
 Second condensed version of my main blood rush game, taking things slow and figuring our mechanics and stuff
 >>>>>>> origin/main

+NOTES --

+Migrate walking and jumping variables to their respective scripts Clean up any loose comments and add notes within code